kenlies/advent_of_code_2023/README.md

 Done in c++

-There are separate files for part1 and part2: main1.cpp & main2.cpp respectively.
+There are separate files for part 1 and part 2: main1.cpp & main2.cpp respectively.